Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility network/Create load report/README.md

 ## How to use the sample

 Choose phases to be included in the report.
 Tap "Run" to initiate a downstream trace on the network and create a load report.
-Swipe to delete phases from the list.
-Tap "Reset" to clear the phases and start over.
+Tap "Reset" to clear the phase summaries in the report and start over.

 ## How it works